 One more important note about affiliate programs.
 The FTC requires that you disclose that you are using affiliate links.
 Here’s a link to read more.

 Affiliate programs are a great way to bring in passive income to your Silhouette or Cricut small business.
 Tell me in the comments, do you think this is something you will look into?
-Tomorrow, we are looking into one more way to add passive income to your Silhouette or Cricut business – ads.
+Then, continue on to read about adding ads to your website for an additional stream of passive income.

 Save this post to Pinterest: